Simple Living With Nature

 Thyme Cough Syrup with Honey and Lemon

-Thyme cough syrup made with honey and lemon is a useful homemade cough remedy to have on hand for cold and flu season.
-This herbal cough syrup works wonders for a dry cough and works well as an expectorant for chesty coughs.
-How to Use Thyme for Coughs I love the fragrant scent and earthy,…
+Thyme cough syrup, made with honey and lemon, is a useful homemade cough-soothing recipe to have on hand during the fall and winter seasons.
+This herbal cough syrup works wonders for coughs caused by a variety of reasons.
+How to Use Thyme for Coughs I love the fragrant scent and earthy, savory flavor of fresh…

 Read More »